 Derived from the Census question:

-The major differences in year of arrival data in the population between Grange - Henley Beach and the City of Charles Sturt are:
+The major differences between the age structure of Grange - Henley Beach and City of Charles Sturt were:

 - A larger percentage of 'Empty nesters and retirees (60 to 69)' (12.9% compared to 11.2%)

 - A larger percentage of 'Older workers and pre-retirees (50 to 59)' (14.5% compared to 13.5%)

 - A smaller percentage of 'Young workforce (25 to 34)' (10.2% compared to 14.0%)